Science of walking

 Hunching Forward

-• Why It Happens: Often due to prolonged sitting or looking at phones.
+• Why It Happens: Often due to prolonged sitting or looking at phones, leading to tight chest muscles and weak back muscles.

 Overstriding

-• Why It Happens: Trying to walk faster by taking longer steps.
+• Why It Happens: Many people try to walk faster by taking longer steps, which can strain muscles and joints.

 Arm Tension

-• Fix: Keep your hands loose and your arms moving fluidly.
+• Fix: Keep your hands loose and let your arms swing naturally opposite to your leg movement.
+Relaxed arms contribute to better balance and rhythm.

 Exercises to Improve Walking Posture and Stride